 Like any other businesses, non-profit institutions should also have a well-designed website to convey goals and missions clearly.
-If you’re looking for an effective inspiration, this handpicked museum website designs will inspire you a lot.
+If you’re looking for effective inspiration, these handpicked museum website designs will inspire you a lot.
 National Portrait Gallery presents people of remarkable character and achievements in America.
-From artists, politicians, scientists, inventors, performers and activists they’re altogether stunning in this museum.
+From artists, politicians, scientists, inventors, performers and activists, they’re altogether stunning in this museum.
 For its website, the overall homepage design is clean and minimalist.
 The hero header comes with exhibitions presented using a flawless slider.
 To make a clear display of information about the location and opening hours, the website uses a simple and clean layout with white spaces too.
 It also exhibits some of the amazing portraits in the highlight section.

 Art museums play vital roles in arousing the interest of artists all over the world.
 By preserving the objects of certain artists, their timeless artworks will linger throughout the generations.
 So, it’s important that such museums will be promoted and marketed.
-If you need inspiration to do so, this museum website design is a great tool.
-Art Museum collects works of arts through gifts, purchase, bequest, and deposits.
+If you need the inspiration to do so, this museum website design is a great tool.
+Art Museum collects works of art through gifts, purchase, bequest, and deposits.
 The website of Art Museum is crafted to help promote and inspire fellow artists worldwide.
 Apparently, this website enables a visitor to view upcoming exhibitions, events, and check resources, collections and other relevant activities of the museum.
 It embraces the animation upon scrolling, center content, social media integration, sticky menu and more.

 Wirtualne Muzeum Gazownictwa

 A website is a good medium to spread your missions as a museum institution.
 So, have a glimpse of these museum website designs and discover the creative ways to promote yours.
-Here’s Museum Brandhorst that’s dedicated to contemporary art in Germany with spectacular facade of 36,000 ceramic rods.
+Here’s Museum Brandhorst that’s dedicated to contemporary art in Germany with a spectacular facade of 36,000 ceramic rods.
 Getting ready with the opportunities lying at web presence, its website is built with amazing features and contemporary design.
-The homepage has a beautiful and artistic design with the cool animation on the hero scene.
+The homepage has a beautiful and artistic design with cool animation on the hero scene.
 Apparently, the large thumbnails that represent exhibitions appear seamless with the smooth slider just below the hero scene.
-Moreover, the descriptions that overlaps the image also adds creativity to the design.
+Moreover, the descriptions that overlap the image also adds creativity to the design.
 Check them out!